 Legoland Hotel Deals

 If you are wondering how much to stay at the Legoland Hotel the rates start at around $350 a night but if you watch for Legoland Hotels deal you may be able to find lower prices.
-We find that Legoland Vacation deals aren’t always as good as purchase the hotel separately so compare your options.
+We find that Legoland Vacation deals aren’t always as good as purchasing the hotel separately so compare your options.

 There are also often coupons for Buy 1 adult ticket get a kids ticket free coupons on packages of legos.
 This often is a little cheaper than buying a Legoland vacation package.
 You can check out sales and package prices on Legoland Florida’s website.
 Combing the above hotel deal with buy 1 get 1 free ticket you could enjoy 3 Nights 4 days at Legoland Hotel Florida with 1 day in the Park for only around $600 for a Family of Four.
-With a Dinner Buffet for 3 nights breakfast and cheap lunch options including hot dogs in the park, it’s easy to keep the trip costs to around $1,000 total for a family of 4 for 4 days.
+With a Dinner Buffet for 3 nights of breakfast and cheap lunch options including hot dogs in the park, it’s easy to keep the trip costs to around $1,000 total for a family of 4 for 4 days.

-The Builds at Legoland Hotel California
+The Builds at Legoland Hotel Florida

 Our first build took about 20 minutes because it was just the 2 kids.
 Since you are allowed one build per day we were able to do 2 more builds during our trip which took 30-45min depending on how full the class was.

-The builds are lead by a Lego Master Builder and each child is given a set of pieces to put together while the Master walks them through the build.
+The builds are led by a Lego Master Builder and each child is given a set of pieces to put together while the Master walks them through the build.
 There’s even a tv at the front that displays what he’s doing.

 Each day is a different object.
-We built a wolf, eagle and spaceship.
+We built a wolf, eagle, and spaceship.
 You get to take these items home.

 Legoland Florida Hotel Rooms